Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    ![missing image](images/vivado_generate_bd_global.png)

-   - Click **Generate** button
+   - Click **Generate** button.

-   **Note**: It's safe to ignore this critical warning.
+   **Note**: It is safe to ignore this critical warning.
 Vitis will connect this signal in the future.

    ![Intr Critical Warning ](images/vivado_bd_critical_warning.png)

-5. Export hardware platform with the following scripts
+5. Export hardware platform with the following scripts:

    - Click **File -> Export -> Export Platform**.
 Alternative ways are: **Flow Navigator** window: **IP Integrator -> Export Platform**, or the **Export Platform** button on the bottom of **Platform Setup** tab.
-   - Click **Next** on Export Hardware Platform page
+   - Click **Next** on Export Hardware Platform page.
    - Select **Hardware and hardware emulation**.
-Click **Next**
+Click **Next**.
-   - Select **Pre-synthesis**, because we're not making an DFX platform.
-Click **Next**
+   - Select **Pre-synthesis**, because we are not making an DFX platform.
+Click **Next**.
-   - Input Name: **VCK190_Custom_Platform**, click Next
+   - Input Name: **VCK190_Custom_Platform**, click Next.
    - Update file Xsa file name to **vck190_custom**, click Next.
    - Review the summary.
 Click **Finish**.
-   - **vck190_custom.xsa** file will be generated in Vivado project location directory.
+   - **vck190_custom.xsa** file is generated in Vivado project location directory.

-   >Note: If there are any IP that doesn't support simulation, we need to generate Hardware XSA and Hardware Emulation XSA separately.
+   >Note: If there are any IPs that do not support simulation, generate Hardware XSA and Hardware Emulation XSA separately.

 ## Step 2: Create Vitis Platform

-1. Download Versal common image from [Xilinx website download page.](https://www.xilinx.com/support/download.html), place it under your `WorkSpace` directory and extract the common image.
+1. Download Versal common image from [Xilinx website download page](https://www.xilinx.com/support/download.html), place it under your `WorkSpace` directory, and extract the common image.

    ```bash
    tar xvf ../xilinx-versal-common-v2023.1.tar.gz .
    ```

 2. Create the device tree file
    Device tree describes the hardware components of the system. `createdts` command can generate the device tree file according to the hardware configurations from XSA file.
-If there are any settings not available in XSA, for example, any driver nodes that don't have corresponding hardware, or user have their own design hardware, User needs to add customization settings in `system-user.dtsi`.
+If there are any settings not available in XSA, for example, any driver nodes that do not have corresponding hardware, or the user has their own design hardware, the user needs to add customization settings in `system-user.dtsi`.

-   Besides uboot in common image does not have default environment variables.
-So updating the bootargs manually is needed.
-A pre-prepared [system-user.dtsi](ref_files/system-user.dtsi) file which adds pre-defined bootargs is under `ref_files` directory.
-Please copy `system-user.dtsi` to `WorkSpace` directory and follow below steps to generate the DTB file.
+   Besides, uboot in common image does not have default environment variables.
+So update the bootargs manually.
+A pre-prepared [system-user.dtsi](ref_files/system-user.dtsi) file, which adds pre-defined bootargs is under `ref_files` directory.
+Copy `system-user.dtsi` to `WorkSpace` directory and follow below steps to generate the DTB file.

    ```bash
    cd WorkSpace